Frequently asked questions

 - I’m an external student, but I’d like to attend afternoon workshops.
 Where can I get some lunch?

 Restaurants in the centre of Prague usually offer a discounted lunch menu which typically costs about CZK 120 for one lunch.
-There is also a bistro and a café serving lunch in the complex of the Karolinum where you’ll have your classes.

 - I’m a vegetarian.
 Do you provide vegetarian meals?